Urania: Differentially Private Insights into AI Use: Formal Problem and Preliminaries

 \subsection{Differential Privacy}

 All the datasets in this paper are collections of records.
 A randomized function that maps input datasets to an output space is referred to as a \emph{mechanism}.
 For mechanism $\cM$ and dataset $\bx$, we use $\cM(\bx)$ to denote the random variable returned over the output space of $\cM$.
-Two datasets $\bx$ and $\bx'$ are said to be \emph{adjacent}, denoted $\bx \sim \bx'$, if, one can be obtained by adding or removing one record from the other.
+Two datasets $\bx$ and $\bx'$ are said to be \emph{adjacent}, denoted $\bx \sim \bx'$, if, one can be obtained by adding or removing one record from the other; this is referred to as the ``add-remove'' adjacency.
 We consider the following notion of $(\eps, \delta)$-\emph{differential privacy (DP)}. \begin{definition} Let $\eps > 0$ and $\delta \in [0, 1]$.
-A mechanism $\cM$ satisfies \emph{$(\eps, \delta)$-differentially privacy} ($(\eps, \delta)$-DP for short) if for all adjacent datasets $\bx \sim \bx'$, and for any (measurable) event $E$ it holds that $ \Pr[\cM(\bx) \in E] \le e^{\eps} \Pr[\cM(\bx') \in E] + \delta. $ \end{definition} We also say that a mechanism satisfies $\eps$-DP if it satisfies $(\eps, 0)$-DP.
+A mechanism $\cM$ satisfies \emph{$(\eps, \delta)$-differential privacy} ($(\eps, \delta)$-DP for short) if for all adjacent datasets $\bx \sim \bx'$, and for any (measurable) event $E$ it holds that $ \Pr[\cM(\bx) \in E] \le e^{\eps} \Pr[\cM(\bx') \in E] + \delta. $ \end{definition} We also say that a mechanism satisfies $\eps$-DP if it satisfies $(\eps, 0)$-DP.
 To prove privacy guarantees, we will use basic properties of DP stated in \Cref{prop:dp-properties} (in \secref{apx:dp-tools}).

 \paragraph{DP Clustering.} Clustering is a central primitive in unsupervised machine learning~\citep[see, e.g.,][]{IkotunEAAJ23}.
 Abstractly speaking, a (Euclidean) clustering algorithm takes as input a dataset of vectors in $\R^d$, and returns a set $C \subseteq \R^d$ of $k$ ``cluster centers'' (for a specified parameter $k$), that are representative of the dataset; formalized for example, via the $k$-means objective~\citep{lloyd1982least}.
 Clustering algorithms have been well-studied in the literature for several decades, and more recently with DP guarantees as well.
 We discuss more related work in \secref{apx:related}.
 While our framework is compatible with any DP clustering algorithm, specifically, we use the implementation of DP clustering in the open-source Google DP library\footnote{ \url{https://github.com/google/differential-privacy/tree/main/learning/clustering} }, as described in \cite{chang21practical}; we denote the $(\eps, \delta)$-DP instantiation of any such algorithm producing (up to) $k$ clusters as $\texttt{DP\text{-}K\text{-}Means}_{k, \eps, \delta}$.